halperta/halperta.github.io/docs/categories/mentorship.md

 My rates are sliding scale as follows:
 * Guest lectures: $100-$200
 * Public speaking and workshops: $250-$1500, depending on details
-* Consultations: $60-$75/hour after the first (free) meeting
-* Informational Interviews: free!
-Read below.

-I also have limited availability to teach multi-week or semester-length online courses on digital humanities or funding, typically within humanities or information studies programs.

 # Informational Interviews